wences-sanchez/Knowledge-Base/pages/Python Crash Course (highlights).md

 			- To write a test case for a function, import the unittest module and the function you want to test.
 Then create a class that inherits from unittest.TestCase, and write a series of methods to test
 		- -
 		- -
-		- universe_age = 14_000_000_000 #space
+		- universe_age = 14_000_000_000 #ñspace
 		- -
 		- -
 		- Sometimes you won’t know the position of the value you want to remove from a list.
-If you only know the value of the item you want to remove, you can use the remove() method. #space
+If you only know the value of the item you want to remove, you can use the remove() method. #ñspace
 		- -
 		- -
 		- The Python variables you’re using at this point should be lowercase.
-You won’t get errors if you use uppercase letters, but uppercase letters in variable names have special meanings that we’ll discuss in later chapters. #space
+You won’t get errors if you use uppercase letters, but uppercase letters in variable names have special meanings that we’ll discuss in later chapters. #ñspace
 		- -
 	- 9 CLASSES
 		- -